Aaron Chen: Career

 In 2012, aged 15, Chen won Melbourne International Comedy Festival's "Class Clowns", a national competition for high-school children, and after this started performing in pubs around Sydney.

 In 2014 Chen appeared at the Melbourne Comedy Festival in its "Comedy Zone" section.

 In 2017, Chen performed his debut solo show The Infinite Faces Of Chenny Baby, appearing at the Melbourne and Sydney Comedy Festivals and touring nationally, earning good reviews and selling out his shows and earning Best Newcomer awards at both.
 In the same year, he unintentionally caused controversy in the Australian soccer world by appearing as an unconventional interviewer at a football game, a friendly between English Premier League club Liverpool F.C. and Sydney F.C.

-Chen also appeared as the sidekick on ABC TV's short-lived TV series John Conway Tonight, filmed live at the Café Lounge, Surry Hills, Sydney, before taking over as host and completing production, with the show retooled and re-titled Aaron Chen Tonight.
+Chen appeared as the sidekick on ABC TV's short-lived TV series John Conway Tonight, filmed live at the Café Lounge, Surry Hills, Sydney, before taking over as host and completing production, with the show retooled and re-titled Aaron Chen Tonight (2017).
+He has performed at Splendour in the Grass music festival, and supported Ronny Chieng on his Australian tour as well as featuring in his 2017 ABC TV show, Ronny Chieng: International Student.

-From 2021, Chen has played probate clerk and Webmaster, George, in Kitty Flanagan's ABC sitcom about a law firm, Fisk.
-Also in 2021 he appeared on the panel show Patriot Brains.
+From 2021, Chen has played probate clerk and self-styled "webmaster", George, in Kitty Flanagan's ABC sitcom about a law firm, Fisk.
+After the series was sold to Netflix, debuting in August 2023, Chen gained fans in the US.

 In 2022, Chen performed his show If Weren't Filmed, Nobody Would Believe at the Melbourne and Sydney Comedy Festivals, with a video of the show released on YouTube in September 2022.

-Chen has performed at Splendour in the Grass music festival, and supported Ronny Chieng on his Australian tour as well as featuring in his ABC TV show, Ronny Chieng: International Student.
-He has also performed on a number of panel shows on TV.

-Chen was awarded the People's Choice Award at the 2024 Melbourne International Comedy Festival.

-In 2024, Chen served as the assistant on the Australian version of Guy Montgomery's Guy Mont-Spelling Bee, and participated as a contestant on the third series of Taskmaster Australia, alongside Concetta Caristo, Mel Buttle, Peter Helliar and Rhys Nicholson.